Relationships, Sex and Health Education Hub

 In addition to this, we will be running a primary and secondary specific session around the topic of mental health and well-being.
 This will be based upon the new DfE materials and signposted to other resources, in order to develop our understanding of the significant need in this area following the challenging times faced by schools and their communities this year.

 We are offering one facilitated online training session in July 2020 and a repeat of this session in September 2020.
 There is no charge to attend or access the resources.
+We have also now added an additional third date in November 2020, details of how to book are listed in our eventbrite pages below.

 Other sessions will be offered in relation to the content specific areas throughout next academic year.